Bears, Lions both seek happy Thanksgiving

 The Detroit Lions probably would prefer to hide rather than have their warts exposed to a national television audience on Thanksgiving Day.
 They could become even more unsightly if forced to use their third-string quarterback against the Chicago Bears at Detroit's Ford Field.

-The Lions have lost four straight, and longtime starter Matthew Stafford looks set to miss his fourth consecutive game due to a back injury.
+The Lions have lost four straight, and longtime starter Matthew Stafford has been ruled out of his fourth consecutive game due to a back injury.
 His replacement, Jeff Driskel, is dealing with a hamstring injury.
-"He's pretty sore still today," coach Matt Patricia told reporters on Tuesday.
+"He's pretty sore still today," coach Matt Patricia told reporters on Tuesday, one day before the team officially listed him as questionable to play in the Thanksgiving Day game.

-If Driskel can't play, the Lions will be down to David Blough.
-The 24-year-old out of Purdue never has thrown an NFL pass.
+If Driskel can't play, the Lions would be down to David Blough.
+The 24-year-old out of Purdue has yet to throw an NFL pass.
 "They're a very competitive group, so they like to out-compete each other even with the preparation part of it," Patricia said of his quarterbacks.
 "I think Blough falls right in line with those other two guys as far as the prep part of it."

 Driskel has thrown four touchdown passes and four interceptions in his three starts.
 Three of those picks came against Washington last week, including one in the final minute that led to the Redskins' game-winning field goal.
 Losing to Washington (2-9) has increased the heat on second-year coach Patricia, who has a 9-17-1 record after the Lions plucked him from Bill Belichick's New England staff.